nnienaber2/conduct/terminology.md

 - Allows a [User](terminology.md#user) to go into a deeper understanding without bloating this document.
 ### Con
 - Can be a lazy way to define a term.
 Try to summarize the information you are linking to.
-## DON'T make the definition more them 200 words.
+## DON'T make the definition more than 200 words.
 ### Pro
 - Limits the documents bloating and difficulty of the user understanding.